gali8/Tesseract-OCR-iOS/README.md

 - Import the header in your classes writing <code>#import &lt;TesseractOCR/TesseractOCR.h&gt;</code>

-Now you can use Tesseract class like explained below:
+Now you can use Tesseract class like explained into the "How to use" section:

 <br/>
 How to use